119 Niche Side Hustles to Help You Create New Income Streams

 #56: Car Flipping

-If you know your way around a car, car flipping could be a natural side hustle.
+If you know your way around a car, car flipping could be a natural side hustle (one example is Carvana and we've got a guide on whether it's legit).
 The used car market is huge.
 Look for local used cars that have a good blue book value but are being sold cheap.
 Check the engine, make basic repairs, top off the fluids, and do a thorough cleaning to make it look good.

 In many rural areas you can buy a used car for $2,000 or even way less, fix it up cheap to make it better, and sell it for double what you originally bought it for.
 For talented car people this can be a great low pressure side hustle that makes you some serious money.